Parapneumonic Pleural Effusions and Empyema Thoracis

 Background

-Pleural effusions are a common finding in patients with pneumonia.
-More than 40% of patients with bacterial pneumonia and 60% of patients with pneumococcal pneumonia develop parapneumonic effusions.
-While treatment with antibiotics leads to resolution in most patients, some patients develop a more fibrinous reaction, with the presence of frank pus in the most severe cases.
-The latter is referred to as an empyema or empyema thoracis.
-[1]
+Pleural effusions are a commonly noted in patients diagnosed with pneumonia.
+They can be noted in 14-44% of patients admitted for pneumonia, and 40% of these cases could be complicated by parapneumonic effusion or abscess.
+[1] In most patients, treatment with antibiotics leads to resolution; however, some patients may develop a more fibrinous reaction, with the presence of frank pus in the most severe cases (referred to as empyema or empyema thoracis).

-Parapneumonic pleural effusions are classified into three broad groups based on fluid characteristics, which, in turn, provides a reflection on both the severity and natural history of the pleural effusion.
+Parapneumonic pleural effusions are classified into three broad groups on the basis of fluid characteristics, which, in turn, provides a reflection on both the severity and natural history of the pleural effusion.

-• Uncomplicated parapneumonic effusions: These are exudative, predominantly neutrophilic effusions reflecting increasing passage of interstitial fluid as a result of inflammation associated with pneumonia.
-The fluid may be slightly cloudy or even clear, without any organisms noted on Gram stain or culture.
-They resolve with appropriate antibiotic treatment of the pneumonia.
+These are usually small to moderate-sized free-flowing, exudative, predominantly neutrophilic effusions, reflecting an early inflammatory phase associated with the pneumonia that leads to increased passage of interstitial fluid and neutrophils.
+The fluid may be slightly cloudy or even clear, with no organisms noted on Gram stain or culture.
+This subtype often resolves with appropriate antibiotic treatment of the pneumonia, without the need for drainage.

-• Complicated parapneumonic effusions: These occur as a result of bacterial invasion into the pleural space that leads to an increased number of neutrophils, decreased glucose levels, pleural fluid acidosis, and an elevated lactic dehydrogenase (LDH) concentration.
-These effusions often are sterile because bacteria are usually cleared rapidly from the pleural space.
-The fluid is typically cloudy and is classified as complicated because it requires drainage for resolution.
+These are usually moderate-sized to large effusions characterized by increasingly turbid fluid, without or without septations and locations.
+They occur because of bacterial invasion into the pleural space that leads to an increased number of neutrophils, decreased glucose levels (< 60 mg/L), pleural fluid acidosis (pH < 7.2), and an elevated lactic dehydrogenase (LDH) concentration.
+The effusions often are sterile.
+This subtype requires drainage in addition to appropriate antibiotics for resolution.

 Etiology

 In the absence of trauma or surgery, the infecting organism may have spread from blood or other organs into the pleural space.
-These causes include extension of infections from adjacent or distant sites (eg, ruptured esophagus, mediastinitis, osteomyelitis, pericarditis, cholangitis, diverticulitis, pericarditis) or subdiaphragmatic abscesses.
+Possible causes include extension of infections from adjacent or distant sites (eg, ruptured esophagus, mediastinitis, osteomyelitis, pericarditis, cholangitis, diverticulitis, or pericarditis) and subdiaphragmatic abscesses.

 Risk factors